 - Why would you want an insulated skirt?
 Why are puffer skirts great for winter sports?

-- Best insulated skirts in several categories: Which puffy skirts are best for downhill skiing, cross-country skiing, budget shoppers, ultralight freaks, and more?
+- My picks for the Best insulated skirts in several categories: Which puffy skirts are best for cross-country skiing, budget shoppers, ultralight freaks, and more?

 - How to choose an insulated skirt: What insulation type and features should you look for?